olibartfast/computer-vision-triton-cpp-client/README.md

 - `<http or grpc>`: Choose either `http` or `grpc` as the protocol based on your Triton server setup.
 - `<triton-ip>`: The IP address of your Triton server.
 - `<8000 for http, 8001 for grpc>`: The port number, which is usually `8000` for HTTP or `8001` for gRPC, depending on your Triton server configuration.
-- `output folder`: The folder where to save processed images or videos

 Use `./object-detection-triton-cpp-client --help` to view all available parameters.